-Efficient work schedules also allow employers to designate tasks for experienced and skilled employees who can tackle a difficult project more effectively.
-Employees should know their schedule weeks in advance, so there is no communication breakdown on the number of hours an employee puts in.
+Efficient work schedules also allow employers to designate tasks for experienced and skilled employees who can tackle complex projects more effectively.
+Employees should know their schedule weeks in advance so there is no communication breakdown on the number of hours an employee puts in.

-A work schedule dictates the times and days of the week that an employee is expected to work.
-Work schedules take into account the number of hours each employee is scheduled for to make sure the business remains adequately staffed while avoiding overworking any one individual.
+A work schedule dictates the times and days of the week an employee is expected to work.
+Work schedules consider the number of hours each employee is scheduled for to ensure the business remains adequately staffed while avoiding overworking one individual.

-Schedules may reset weekly, monthly, or by a different length of time — just as long as these schedules are posted or made accessible to employees in advance.
+Schedules may reset weekly, monthly, or by a different time — just as long as these schedules are posted or made accessible to employees in advance.

 Unfortunately, a set schedule isn't possible in all industries.
 Work schedules may vary depending on the business and an employee's position.

-It's important that you make work schedule expectations clear before offering a role to a prospective employee.
-This is especially true for businesses that follow flexible work schedules or other less-popular work scheduling processes.
+You must make work schedule expectations clear before offering a role to prospective employees.
+Clear expectations are especially important for companies that use a flexible schedule or other less-popular work scheduling processes.

-The most popular work schedule for non-exempt employees is the Monday through Friday, nine-to-five schedule.
-This schedule delivers a standard 40-hour workweek for employees to accomplish tasks in a predictable manner.
+The most famous work schedule for non-exempt employees is the Monday through Friday, nine-to-five schedule.
+This schedule delivers a standard 40-hour workweek for employees to accomplish tasks predictably.
 Employees who work this schedule are typically considered full-time.

 That said, there are various definitions of the term "full-time."

 According to the IRS, any employee who works 30 or more hours per week is considered full-time.
-Meanwhile, the Bureau of Labor Statistics (BLS) only designates the 'full-time' status to those who work a minimum of 35 hours per week.
+Meanwhile, the Bureau of Labor Statistics (BLS) only designates the 'full-time' status to those who work at least 35 hours per week.

-The Fair Labor Standards Act (FLSA) expects full-time employees working overtime to receive at least one and half times their regular rate per hour over 40 hours a week.
+The Fair Labor Standards Act (FLSA) expects full-time employees working overtime to receive at least one and a half times their regular hourly rate over 40 hours a week.
 Other perks and benefits of full-time work may include retirement benefits and health insurance — but only as employers see fit.

 Every business has unique needs, and the nine-to-five schedule doesn't work for everyone.
 Businesses that need 24-hour staffing or have other priorities to address often use shifts to maximize output.

-In no particular order, here are the ten most popular work schedules:
+In no particular order, here are the fourteen most popular work schedules:

-The Dupont shift schedule is a popular choice for police stations, healthcare facilities, and other establishments that run 24/7.
+The Dupont shift schedule is a popular choice for police stations, health care facilities, and other establishments that run 24/7.
 In this schedule, you have four different teams working two 12-hour shifts.
 Day and night shifts are set on a four-week rotation cycle.
-Over the course of four weeks, employees on a Dupont schedule will work as follows:
+Over four weeks, employees on a Dupont schedule will work as follows: